Optimal Real-Time Fusion of Time-Series Data Under R\'enyi Differential Privacy: Numerical Results

 To evaluate the robustness and effectiveness of Algorithm~\ref{Alg.optAlg}, we conduct simulations based on the US Highway 101 dataset \cite{simulation2007us}, which contains 45 minutes of detailed vehicle trajectory data on southbound US 101.
 We select a 400-meter segment as the study area, set the sampling interval to 0.2s, and consider a horizon $K=100$.

-To better reflect real-world traffic scenarios, we assume that a subset of drivers uses similar smartphones operating under the same operating systems or navigation software, and that these devices report measurements to a common fusion center for traffic prediction and management.
-In the simulation, a subset of vehicles entering the study area is assumed to report position and speed measurements every 0.2~s, with at most 12 vehicles transmitting simultaneously.
+We assume that a subset of vehicles on the road report their speed and position measurements to the fusion center for traffic prediction and management.
 Meanwhile, the ground-truth traffic density is computed by counting the number of vehicles within the study area at each time step and normalizing by the segment length for estimation comparison.
 The estimation performance of the proposed fusion scheme is evaluated using the squared error, defined as $d\left(X_k, \tilde{X}_k\right) = \left( X_k - \tilde{X}_k \right)^2$.

 The dataset is divided into training, validation, and testing subsets.
 Specifically, 80\% of the data is used for training the fusion policy, while the remaining data is split equally, with 10\% used for validation and 10\% for testing.